How to Create an SEO Workflow for Content Success

 Content Optimisation Workflows

-• Find low-quality content.
+• Find low quality content.

-• Identify content or questions missing from your piece.
+• Identify missing content or questions.

-• Re-write the content, add missing information.
+• Re-write the content.
+Add missing information.

-• Request re-indexing through Google Search Console.
+• Request re-indexing with Google Search Console.

 SEOTesting content decay report shows pages losing clicks from the peak in the last 12 months.